 5. Don’t Ask an Unrealistic Price

-Certainly, you want to sell your house for the most money in San Antonio, but you also have to be realistic.
+Certainly, you want to sell your house for the most money in South Texas area, but you also have to be realistic.
 Simply put, overpriced homes just don’t sell.

 A comparable market analysis is key here to avoid egregious overpricing.
 You can even use your market analysis to underprice your home a bit to generate more interest and multiple offers, which can then (in theory) encourage the many interested buyers to bid up the price.